nasrin567/financial-fraud-detection/README.md

 ---

-## 📄 License
+# 📄 License

-This project is intended for educational and project-development purposes.
+This project is licensed under the MIT License.

+---

+# ⭐ Support

+If you found this project useful, consider giving it a ⭐ on GitHub.